 We’re launching our Public Lands Pledge because we care about protecting, maintaining, and growing our public lands.
 We want to help ensure that we all have the opportunity to experience America’s wild places.
 And we recognize that we now live in a time when the political tides have shifted.
 While Teddy Roosevelt was known as our “Conservation President,” today’s political leaders are less interested in setting aside and maintaining land for all people.

 Our Public Lands Pledge is simple.
 Every time you buy from us, we donate a portion of each and every purchase to support our national parks, state parks, and other beautiful spaces in nature for all to enjoy.
 And because we like transparency, we tell you exactly what percentage of each purchase will be donated and which public lands initiative will receive the donation.
-All of this information is available under our product listings (in our online store) and on our packaging (in our retail locations).
+All of this information is available under our product listings in our online store.

 Thank you for helping us invest in our public lands and helping all people to benefit from and enjoy our nation’s most beautiful outdoor spaces.